 As mentioned in the design guidelines, lining up the rain screen panel breaks with other fixed elements of the house creates a deliberate aesthetic and provides a straight-forward decision making process.
 While the 4’x8’ (or 4’x10’) rain screen panel sizes provide the critical geometric parameters, items like window mullions and changes of plane provide excellent cues to locate panel breaks.
 While the protective plastic has yet to be removed in the image below, the break lines are still evident and show this alignment relationship.

 While allowing the panel fasteners to have a pronounced design geometry of their own has its merits, the more experience we have with panelized rain screen systems, the more we lean toward suppressing the fastener altogether.
 One of the benefits of the Oculus panels is the integral color fasteners supplied with each color ordered.
-This conceals the fasteners for a clean, unencumbered look without having to go through the acrobatics of trying to bury them.
+These color-matched fasteners are largely inconspicuous and provide a clean, unencumbered look without having to go through the acrobatics of trying to bury them.

 An ipe wood deck is implemented at both cedar-wrapped entry points.
 If left natural (no stain, no sealant) the ipe will weather into a gorgeous silver.
-As mentioned earlier, this brings the ipe and cedar to a similar tone over time.
+And given that it is extremely durable, and highly sustainable (fast growing time unlike many other tropical woods), it’s use is literally a no-brainer.
+Plus, as mentioned earlier, this aging will bring the ipe and cedar to a similar tone over time.

 The applications of cedar siding also open up opportunities to bring the material inside.
 At the back porch of the CSH2014, the cedar is extended into the lid of the master bedroom.
 This move elevates the level of finishes in the master suite and adds texture and warmth to the interior.